 Commercial Device Program

-Here are just a few of the commercial devices used to purchase the goods and services you might use on a daily basis:
+Here are just a few of the commercial devices used to purchase goods and services in our local economy:

 Laws Governing Commercial Devices

 California law requires commercial device, owner-operators, to register their devices with their local county weighs and measures authority.
 The device registration fees are set by state law and can be found in California's Business and Professions Code, Article 2, Section §12240.

 Registration and inspection of "legal for trade" devices by local county officials ensure that the local market economy is on an even playing field for both buyers and sellers of goods and services.

 Frequently Asked Questions

 I use a scale to buy and sell fresh produce on my property.
 Do I have to register my scale?